 1 – teaspoon Lawry’s seasoned salt

-4 – cups vegetable or chicken broth
+4 – cups vegetable broth

 In a medium pot/sauce pan (with a lid), over a medium high flame, melt butter then add mushrooms, and let saute for 5 minutes.
 Stirring every minute or so.

 Then add in garlic, and rice.
 Mix well.
 Continue to saute for another 3 minutes.

 Next add in chopped green onions and pine nuts.
 Continue to saute for 4 minutes.
 You will notice the rice is starting to brown.
 Continue to mix so rice doesn’t burn.

 Now add sesame seeds, pepper, and Lawry’s.
 Mix for another minute or until all rice is golden brown.

 Once broth is boiling.
 Lower flame to low/simmer, and cover pot with a lid.

 Cook for 20 minutes.
 That’s it you’re done!